decode-detroit/minerva/README.md

 ```

 Unfortunately, video doesn't seem to work out of the box.
 If you have success with armhf and video playback, let us know how you pulled it off!

+#### Prepare Your Raspberry Pi

+In addition to all the packages above (e.g. ZMQ, GStreamer), you need to enable the Fake KMS graphics library and set the graphics memory to 512MB to allow for reliable playback of videos.
+Use raspi-config to change the settings.

+Hardware decoding works well for videos up to 1080p at 30 fps.

 ## Contributing